 Song: A 1936 78-rmp “Foxtrot” dance-tempo recording of “Mary Had A Little Lamb” by American jazz conductor Tommy Dorsey and his Orchestra—featuring American big-band singer Edythe Wright.
 The original “Mary Had A Little Lamb” melody was written in the 1830s by Lowell Mason.

-When “Auto Videos” is set to “On,” the videos will play one after another automatically until the end of the M3 media.
+When “Auto Media” is set to “On,” the media will play one after another automatically until the end of the M3 media.

 The image of two roads diverging (M1 button) [Google map of diverging roads] was taken in 2014 from Huntington Creek Road, that diverges about 866 feet (264 meters) northeast of Hetley Grove Church in the Pocono Mountain Region of northeastern Pennsylvania, in the northeastern United States.
 Patla Road goes to the right, and Jackson Hill Road goes to the left.